-Equipment donations to volunteer activists, such as cameras and smartphones, to record repressive activity.
+- Equipment donations to volunteer activists, such as cameras and smartphones, to record repressive activity.

-General information materials outlining the consequences of repressive actions aimed at Cuban citizens on behalf of the Cuban government.
+- General information materials outlining the consequences of repressive actions aimed at Cuban citizens on behalf of the Cuban government.
 By informing these repressors of the non-transferable and non-expiring legal accountability of their actions, we aim at discouraging them from carrying out repressive orders from their superiors.

-Publicity kits to distribute pamphlets & photos revealing the activities of repressive perpetrators right in their own communities.
+- Publicity kits to distribute pamphlets & photos revealing the activities of repressive perpetrators right in their own communities.

-Public postings of perpetrators and their crimes against Cuban citizens on the free and open worldwide web.
+- Public postings of perpetrators and their crimes against Cuban citizens on the free and open worldwide web.

-FHRC’s Repressors program has already made a significant contribution to changing the
+FHRC’s Repressors program is making a significant contribution to changing the

 In response to pressure from the Repressors initiative, the Cuban government has taken some measures of their own, including:

-Using sunglasses and low-brimmed caps to protect perpetrators against the recording of violent repressive activities (photos/videos).
+- Using sunglasses and low-brimmed caps to protect perpetrators against the recording of violent repressive activities (photos/videos).

-Reducing the number of prolonged jail sentences for arrested citizens to no longer than a few hours or days, thus avoiding the increase of the statistics of political prisoners in custody.
+- Reducing the number of prolonged jail sentences for arrested citizens to no longer than a few hours or days, thus avoiding the increase of the statistics of political prisoners in custody.